puppetlabs/puppet-docs/source/r10k/1.5/configure_r10kyaml.md

     remote: 'git://git-server.site/my-org/main-modules'
 ~~~

+#####`basedir`

-* `basedir`: Specifies the path where environments will be created for this source.
+Specifies the path where environments will be created for this source.
 This directory will be entirely managed by r10k and any contents that r10k did not put there will be removed.

 ~~~
 sources: